 Then for Prince’s birthday on Sunday a surprised showed up on YouTube.
 It was a cover of “The Cross” recorded by a few dozen of Prince’s former bandmates and collaborators.
 It’s beautiful, and I was thrilled to see Tamar sharing lead vocals with Kip Blackshire, who gave a showstopping performance.
 It was fun to see so many collaborators from over the years in the video.
 My guy Tommy Barbarella was there sans keytar.
 Kind of a disappointment to see him sitting at a regular keyboard instead of holding the giant purple keytar.
 So glad to see Donna and Ida from 3rdEyeGirl there, but where was Hannah?
 Was also stunned when Mayte appeared late in the video.
 It’s definitely an enjoyable listen and a blast to watch if you’ve been a Prince fan and wondered where some of his old bandmates are now in 2020.

-As for “4Ever” I’ll give it 2 out of 5 stars.
-It’s worth a listen…every Prince song is…but there’s a lot better out there.
+As for “4Ever,” it’s worth a listen…every Prince song is…but there’s a lot better out there.